Annemieke Mein

 Annemieke Mein (born in 1944 at Haarlem) is a Dutch-born Australian textile artist who specialises in depicting wildlife.
 She was the first textile artist to be member of Wildlife Art Society of Australasia and the Australian Guild of Realist Artists.
 The subjects of her sculpted textiles are birds, frogs, gum and wattle blossoms, and insects such as moths, dragonflies, wasps and grasshoppers.
 Her fondness for insects and her sympathetic images, often greatly enlarged and showing normally invisible colours and textures, have revealed new aspects of the everyday world.

-Annemieke was the only child of a father who was a dental technician and a mother who was a skilled dressmaker, and emigrated to Melbourne with her parents in 1951.
+Mein was the only child of a father who was a dental technician and a mother who was a skilled dressmaker, and emigrated to Melbourne with her parents in 1951.
 Initially unable to speak English, she attended Brighton State School, Mitcham State School and Nunawading High School.
 She spent long days of her childhood roaming the outdoors and becoming fascinated by the extraordinary diversity of Australian wildlife.
 She sketched and collected insects, and learnt to breed and raise butterflies.

 After finishing school she enrolled for a short-lived art course at Melbourne State College and then pursued a career in nursing at the Royal Melbourne Hospital, graduating in 1967.
 The following year she married Phillip Mein, a general practitioner she had met at the Hospital, and in 1971 they moved to Sale in Gippsland, Victoria with their six-month-old daughter, Joanne.
 Their son, Peter, was born in 1972.
 Her work became well-known and she was acclaimed as one of the world's foremost textile artists.
 In 1988 she received the Order of Australia Medal for services to the arts.